Edward W. Carney Distinguished Service Award

 James G. Wilson Publication Award

-This award honors James G. Wilson, one of the founding members of the Society for Birth Defects Research and Prevention, and is presented in recognition of the best paper published in the journal Birth Defects Research during the prior year.
+This award honors James G. Wilson, one of the founding members of the Society for Birth Defects Research and Prevention and is presented in recognition of the best paper published in the journal Birth Defects Research during the prior year.
 The dual purpose of the award is to provide recognition to the author(s) of the best paper and to encourage authors trained in various disciplines to submit high-quality papers to Birth Defects Research.
+The paper selected for this year’s award is COVID-19 Vaccination During Pregnancy and Birth Defects: Results From the CDC COVID-19 Vaccine Pregnancy Registry, United States 2021–2022, 2025; 117(5), e2474 [doi.org].
+The lecture will be given by CAPT Andrea Sharma, USPHS, Retired.

 Josef Warkany Lecturer

-This lecture recognizes Josef Warkany's contributions to the Society for Birth Defects Research and Prevention.
+This lecture recognizes Josef Warkany’s contributions to the Society for Birth Defects Research and Prevention.
 Dr. Warkany was the first to show that exposure to environmental chemicals can cause congenital malformations.
 His early studies culminated in the formulation of the scientific principles of teratology.
-This award recognizes a scientist who has significantly contributed to the field over his/her career.
-This year's Josef Warkany Lecturer is Ralph L. Cooper, PhD, Quality Scientific Solutions, LLC.
+This keynote lecture recognizes a scientist who has significantly contributed to the field of research on birth defects and/or disorders of reproductive or developmental origin, or a related discipline, over his/her career.
+This year’s Josef Warkany Lecturer is Ralph L. Cooper, PhD, Quality Scientific Solutions, LLC.

 Robert L. Brent Lecture

-This lecture recognizes Robert L. Brent's contributions to the Society for Birth Defects Research and Prevention and particularly for the implementation of the "Teratogen Update."
-The purpose of the Robert L. Brent Lecture is to facilitate the discussion of new and old teratogens during the Annual Meeting.
-This year's Robert L. Brent Lecture will be presented by John M. Desso, PhD, Fellow ATS, Exponent.
+This lecture recognizes Robert L. Brent’s contributions to the Society for Birth Defects Research and Prevention, particularly for the implementation of the “Teratogen Update.”
+This lecture is presented to facilitate the discussion of new and old teratogens as well as new and emerging topics in research on birth defects and/or disorders of reproductive or developmental origin, or a related discipline, during the annual meeting.
+This year’s Robert L. Brent Lecture will be presented by John M. Desso, PhD, Fellow ATS, Exponent.

 Narsingh Agnish Fellowship